 There are many options in how I could respond to this situation.
 The initial emotional response was panic and fear.

-With this response, one would most likely REACT.
+With this response, one would most likely react.
 Reactions aren’t always productive.
 It’s like a “business knee jerk” that makes a big motion, might hit the target, but rarely solves anything.
 The difference between reacting and responding is that reaction is a reflex, and responding is a choice.
-So after my momentary freak out, I asked myself, “How do I want to respond?”
+So after my momentary freak-out, I asked myself, “How do I want to respond?”

-I could apologize, but then also rationalize that the parents would never be happy and no matter what I said or did I couldn’t change the situation.
-In this situation, I feel a little control in that at least I tried to “own up to the mistake”, but I wouldn’t put much effort into trying to correct it.
+- I could apologize, but then also rationalize that the parents would never be happy and no matter what I said or did, I couldn’t change the situation.
+In this situation, I feel a little control in that at least I tried to “own up to the mistake,” but I wouldn’t put much effort into trying to correct it.

-So let’s break it down and look at the problem and my intentions:
+So, let’s break it down and look at the problem and my intentions:

 Problem:

-- Although she did not directly address concerns with me or any of my staff; word of mouth damage had already begun.
+- Although she did not directly address concerns with me or any of my staff, word-of-mouth damage had already begun.

 - Customer withdrew business from my company, stating “they didn’t feel it was the right fit”.